knative/specs/specs/eventing/control-plane.md

 `Ready` condition, including events received by the Channel before the `Subscription` was created.

-If the Channel's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URI and reported in `status.deadLetterSinkUri` in the same manner as the `status.address.url` field before setting the `Ready` condition to `true`.
+If the Channel's `spec.delivery.deadLetterSink` field is set, it MUST be resolved to a URI and reported in `status.deadLetterSinkUri` before setting the `Ready` condition to `true`.

 When a Channel is created, its `spec.channelTemplate` field MAY be populated to indicate which of several possible Channel implementations to use.
 It is